top of page

 Try putting regular paper on top of sandpaper while writing with crayons or colored pencils for a more tactile feel.
 For younger kids, you can also buy sandpaper letters to help teach proper letter formation with a sensory element.

 You can also have kids write letters or words with their fingers in course sand.
+It's easy to make your own multi-sensory sandbox for writing.
 Our very favorite two-color sand comes from the Institute for Multi-Sensory Education but you can also easily purchase regular or colored sand other places.

-Kids can also practice composing and constructing sentences without having to write them down with them a sentence building puzzle game or dominoes
+Kids can also practice composing and constructing sentences without having to write at all!
+Engage them with a low-stress multi-sensory sentence building puzzle game or dominoes.

 Technology Resources